A Complete Printable Packing List cover

 The shoes you bring on an Alaskan cruise should be comfortable as you will walk much more than you think.

-Pack close-toed shoes for your outdoor excursions, flip-flops or slides to roam around the ship, and a dressy pair for dressy/gala nights or to wear to the main dining room.
+Pack close-toed shoes for outdoor excursions, flip-flops or slides to roam the ship, and a dressy pair for dressy/gala nights or to wear to the main dining room.

-You don’t necessarily need hiking boots, but if you own a pair and have room to pack them, then I would take them.
+You don’t necessarily need hiking boots, but I would take them if you own a pair and have room to pack them.
 If not, tennis shoes work just as well.

 I love the Ryka brand.
 The company makes shoes, especially for women’s feet.
 I wore my Rykas on all our outdoor excursions.
 The athletic shoe bottoms worked perfectly along the trails and getting in and out of excursion boats.